r-i-v-a/aws/efs_ec2_iam/README.md

 Create new key pair

+Network -- select default VPC, same as used by EFS

+Subnet -- Default subnet in any availability zone

 - [ ] [Using VPC Security Groups for Amazon EC2 Instances and Mount Targets](https://docs.aws.amazon.com/efs/latest/ug/network-access.html)

 ## CLI